aleksanderkristiansen/pyTextSum/README.md

 # pyTextSum
-Simple neural extractive text summarization
+Simple neural extractive text summarization written in Python

 This repository contains implementation of a neural approach to extractive text summarization using Tensorflow.